dustlang/rust/src/doc/dustc/src/lints/index.md

 Sometimes the compiler needs to be changed to fix an issue that can cause existing code to stop compiling.
-"Future-incompatible" lints are issued in these cases to give users of Rust a smooth transition to the new behavior.
+"Future-incompatible" lints are issued in these cases to give users of Dust a smooth transition to the new behavior.
 Initially, the compiler will continue to accept the problematic code and issue a warning.
 The warning has a description of the problem, a notice that this will become an error in the future, and a link to a tracking issue that